-You can pretty much buy any kind of flours these days, and lucky for us most supermarket shelves are laden with flours of all kinds, such as wheat, spelt, buckwheat, rye, rice, amaranth, millet, quinoa, and many more.
-For some reason it can be harder to find actual oat flour, which is a great reason to save time and money by making your own at home very quickly and easily.
+You can pretty much buy any kind of flour these days, and most supermarket shelves are laden with flours of all kinds, such as wheat, spelt, buckwheat, rye, rice, amaranth, millet, quinoa, and many more.
+For some reason it can be harder to find actual oat flour in the shops, which is a great reason to save time and money by making your own at home very quickly and easily.

 Making your own Flour

-Rolled oats are a cheap and easily available whole grain to buy, and something you will never have a problem finding in any supermarket.
-Certain grain flours on the other hand like oat) are harder to find commercially, and can also cost a small fortune just for the privilege of them being ground up for you.
+Rolled wholegrain oats are a cheap and easily available whole grain to buy, and something you will never have a problem finding in any supermarket.
+But actual grain flours on the other hand (such as the common oat) are harder to find commercially, and can also cost a small fortune just for the privilege of them being ground up for you.

 Gluten Free Flours

-This problem can be amended to an extent and in this post I will also show you how to make the most of your oat flour so it is still able to make delicious, healthy plant based food items that will have you and your family exited to eat.
+This problem can be amended to an extent, and in this post I will also show you how to make the most of your oat flour so it is still able to make, delicious plant based food items that will have you and your family exited to be eating.

-- WEIGHT LOSS – Wheat/gluten free baking can help reduce body fat for a couple of reasons: 1.
-It will stop you eating the usual shop bought refined and highly processed baked goods such as pastries, cakes and biscuits, all of which will more than likely be laden with unhealthy saturated fats and refined sugars, not to mention chemical additives in the form of preservatives, colours, satbilisers and flavourings.
-All of these things spike blood sugar and promote belly fat storage, AND up your risk of disease and obesity.
-2. Wheat and gluten free baking usually involves the use of much healthier flour alternatives that are higher in fiber and nutrients – all of which are low er GI, will fill you up for longer, and make bloating less likely.
+- WEIGHT LOSS – Wheat and gluten free baking can help reduce body fat for a couple of reasons: 1.
+It will stop you eating the usual shop bought refined and highly processed baked goods such as pastries, cakes and biscuits – all of which will more than likely be laden with unhealthy saturated fats and refined sugars, not to mention chemical additives in the form of preservatives, colours, satbilisers and flavourings.
+All of these things spike blood sugar, promote belly fat storage, AND up your risk of disease and obesity.
+2. Wheat and gluten free baking usually involves the use of much healthier flour alternatives that are higher in fiber and nutrients – all of which are lower GI, will fill you up for longer, and make bloating less likely.

 Wheat and Gluten Intolerances

-Some people may either be gluten intolerant or have celiac disease which means they need to steer clear of all glutenous products for good; others simply just feel better by omitting or cutting down on gluten in general.
-Gluten and wheat are not the same thing, and some wheat free flours still contain gluten, such as barley, rye and spelt.
+Some people may either be gluten intolerant or have celiac disease, which means they need to steer clear of all glutenous products for good; others simply just feel better by omitting or cutting down on gluten in general.
+Gluten and wheat are not the same thing, and some wheat free flours still contain gluten, such examples include barley, rye and spelt.

-It’s important to read labels scrupulously if you either have a severe gluten intolerance, or are a celiac.
-This is important because you need to be looking out for products that are even made in the same factory as gluten containing grains as they may well be contaminated with gluten, and sometimes just a tiny amount is all it takes to trigger a reaction.
+It’s important to read labels scrupulously if you either have a severe gluten intolerance or you are a celiac.
+This is important because you need to be looking out for products that are made in the same factory as gluten containing grains, as they may well be contaminated with gluten, and sometimes just a tiny amount is all it takes to trigger a reaction.

 Oat Flour can be Less Bloating!

-If you are one of those people who generally just feels bloated after eating bread then this doesn’t necessarily mean you’re gluten intolerant, rather you may have a wheat sensitivity.
-You may notice that wheat triggers general bloating and IBS, therefore you may find if you steer clear of it as much as possible to reduce symptoms.
+If you are one of those people who generally just feels bloated after eating bread, then this doesn’t necessarily mean you’re gluten intolerant; rather you may have a wheat sensitivity.
+You may notice that wheat triggers general bloating and IBS, therefore you may find if you steer clear of it as much as possible it will help reduce symptoms.